ktpolanski/ip2/HMT/HMT/README.md

 The app produces a single file, which features two columns and is tab delimited.
 The first column is a motif name matching one of the motifs provided in the input file, whilst the second column is a gene ID.
 For any given motif-gene pair in the output, the statistical post-processing of the FIMO output found some combination of the top hits of the motif in the gene's promoter to be significant.
 This file is to be used on input for the `HMT` app.

+### `logos/`

+A folder including PNG images for the PWMs of each of the motifs used in the mining.
+Take on input by `HMT` to produce an interactive visualisation webapp.

 # `HMT`